elswob/neo4j-build-pipeline/README.md

 conda env create -f environment.yml conda activate neo4j_build

-#create a basic environment variable file for test data - this probably requires some edits, but may work as is
+#create a basic environment variable file for demo data - this probably requires some edits, but may work as is
 cp example.env .env

 #run the pipeline